 John Kennedy had may pets.
 Charlie, Caroline's Welsh Terrier, a cat named Tom Kitten, a canary named Robin, two parakeets, Bluebell and Marybelle, three ponies, Caroline's Macaroni, Tex and Leprechaun, two hamsters, Debbie and Billie, a rabbit named Zsa Zsa, Mrs. Kennedy's horse, Sardar and several dogs including Pushinka, Shannon and Clipper.

 As you look back in time before the use of the automobile, many of the pets were horses.
 Many of our country's first Presidents were excellent horseman who enjoyed riding and hunting.
+Their horses were very cherished and were paid great tributes when they died.

 The Presidential Pet Museum was founded in 1999 and is part of the President's Park located in Williamsburg, Virginia.
 The museum is a collection of pictures, stories and artifacts of these pets.
 You will be surprised on how many and what type of animals they had for pets.
 Some of the pets were given to them by foreign countries.